Skip to main content

 SciPy (pronounced Sigh Pie) is an open-source Python library built on top of NumPy, designed for scientific and technical computing.

-It provides a wide range of tools for mathematics, statistics, optimization, integration, signal processing, and more — all in a single package.
+It extends NumPy by adding advanced tools for mathematics, statistics, optimization, integration, and signal processing — all within one powerful package.

 Why Use SciPy?

-• Comprehensive functionality: Offers modules for optimization, statistics, linear algebra, signal and image processing, and more.
+• Comprehensive functionality – modules for optimization, linear algebra, statistics, signal and image processing, and more

-• Built on NumPy: Works seamlessly with NumPy arrays and functions.
+• Full NumPy integration – works seamlessly with NumPy arrays and methods

-• Efficient and reliable: Uses optimized C, C++, and Fortran code under the hood for better performance.
+• Speed and efficiency – powered by optimized C, C++, and Fortran code

 Calculating a Statistical Measure